iDevision/idevision-api/static/docs.md

 GET /api/public/rtfs
 =======================
+This Endpoint indexes a python module, and returns links to the source on github for functions and classes closest to the query provided. \
+If you have a module you wish to be included in the rtfs index, please contact me on discord: IAmTomahawkx#1000

 Ratelimit
 ----------
 3 requests per 5 seconds (3/5s). \
 Exceeding this api by double (6/5s) will result in an automatic api ban (and disabling of your account, if you are using an API token).
 If you are using an API token, the rates above are doubled. \
-Please follow the ratelimit-retry-after headers when you recieve a 429 response code.
+Please follow the ratelimit-retry-after headers when you receive a 429 response code.

 Required Query parameters
 ---------------------------